Clinics header graphic with a collage of images

 Clinical faculty and staff gathered for a group photo

 The Clinics, an educational curriculum as well as a public interest legal practice with GW Law, provide a deep experiential learning environment for students as they represent clients and hone their skills.
 Clinic students, who are certified to practice as lawyers in a range of jurisdictions and at both the local and federal level, work directly with individual and organizational clients in matters involving intellectual property protection, transactional law, family law, appellate litigation, housing and health law, and more than a dozen practice areas in between.
-Students enjoy close supervision by law school faculty, gain real world lawyering experience, and engage in professional development that increases their job marketability.
+Students enjoy close supervision by law school faculty, gain real-world lawyering experience, and engage in professional development that increases their job marketability.

-The Jacob Burns Community Legal Clinics operate under the direction of Clinic Director and Associate Dean for Experiential Programs and Equity Carmia Caesar, Clinic Faculty Director Jessica Steinberg, Managing Attorney & Associate Program Director for the Clinics Andrea R. Johnson, and Administrative Manager Milagros Tudela.
+The Jacob Burns Community Legal Clinics are led by Clinic Director and Associate Dean for Experiential Programs Carmia Caesar, Clinic Faculty Director Jessica Steinberg, Managing Attorney and Associate Program Director Andrea R. Johnson, and Administrative Manager Milagros Tudela.

 Contact Us: 2000 G Street NW, Washington, DC 20052 | 202.994.7463 | Hours: Monday-Friday; 9 am-5 pm